larik-22/data-structures/doc/Documentation.md

 **Implementation:** [my implementation](../src/nl/saxion/cds/solution/data_structures/MyAdjacencyListGraph.java);

 It is part of `iterator` method in `MyAdjacencyListGraph` class.
+I have implemented the breadth first search algorithm by using the pseudo code from the sheets.

 #### Explanation
 The breadth first search algorithm works by visiting all the neighbors of the start vertex, then visiting all the neighbors of the neighbors and so on.